-Polycystic Ovary Syndrome, or PCOS, is a common condition that affects the normal functioning of the ovaries.
-Normal functioning of the ovaries involves regular maturation and release of an egg from either of the ovaries, called ovulation, which happens once in 28 days on an average, and is a result of cyclical changes in the levels of certain hormones released from a gland called the Pituitary, that resides inside the brain.
+Polycystic ovary syndrome, or PCOS, is a common condition that affects the functioning of the ovaries.
+Normal functioning of the ovaries involves regular maturation and release of an egg from either of the ovaries, called ovulation, which happens once in 28 days on an average, and is a result of cyclical changes in the levels of certain hormones released from a gland called the pituitary, that resides inside the brain.
 Regular ovulation translates into regular periods, acting through cyclical changes in hormones released from the ovaries.
 These delicately controlled hormonal cycles can often get disrupted and can cause a wide range of symptoms.

 SYMPTOMS AND PRESENTATION

 - Irregular periods due to irregular or absent ovulation, which could be

 - delayed periods

 - Excess of male hormones (androgens) in the body which may cause: